How do unis make their decisions?

 Adding an Extra choice

 You might be able to add another choice through our Extra service if you've received decisions from all five universities or colleges and weren't accepted, or if you declined the offers you received.
-Extra is a free service – available for you to apply to one course at a time between 11 February and 4 July.
-If Extra is available to you, it'll show up as a button when you sign in to Track.
+Extra is a free service – available for you to apply to one course at a time between 25 February and 4 July.
+If Extra is available to you, it'll show up as an option when you sign in to track your application.

 UCAS student discounts